The Role of Feature Interactions in Graph-based Tabular Deep Learning: GTDL methods and their feature interactions

 \subsection{\Glsentrylongpl{gnn}}

-\Glspl{gnn} architectures operate directly on graph-structured data by propagating information between connected nodes \citep{zhouGraphNeuralNetworks2021}.
+\Glspl{gnn} operate directly on graph-structured data by propagating information between connected nodes \citep{zhouGraphNeuralNetworks2021}.
 Feature \gnns apply this paradigm to tabular data, modeling each feature as a node and explicitly learning feature interactions through message passing \citep{liGraphNeuralNetworks2024}.
-Because these methods use a graph structure by design, we refer to them as \textit{explicit} \gtdl methods, contrary to attention-based methods that model the graph structure implicitly.
-The explicit \gtdl methods are initialized with a fully connected graph and learn the weighted adjacency matrix.